gjaldon/heroku-buildpack-phoenix-static/README.md

 # We can change path that npm dependencies are in relation to phoenix app.
 E.g. assets for phoenix 1.3 support.
 assets_path=.

 # We can change phoenix mix namespace tasks.
-E.g. phx for phoenix 1.3 support.
+E.g. `phoenix` for phoenix < 1.3 support.
-phoenix_ex=phoenix
+phoenix_ex=phx
 ```

 ## Compile

-By default, Phoenix uses `brunch` and recommends you to use `mix phoenix.digest` in production.
+By default, Phoenix uses `brunch` and recommends you to use `mix phx.digest` in production.
 For that, we have a default `compile` shell script which gets run after building dependencies and
 just before finalizing the build.
 The `compile` file [looks like this](https://github.com/gjaldon/heroku-buildpack-phoenix-static/blob/master/compile).

 To customize your app's compile hook, just add a `compile` file to your app's root directory.